amasson42/kl-learner/README.md

 `kubectl get <object> --selector="<label>"` | list object having given label defined with any value `kubectl get <object> --selector="<label1>=<value1>,<label2>=<value2>,..."` | list object filter with exact match label/value of multiple labels  (AND)
-`kubectl get <object> --selector="<label> in (<value1>,<value2>,<value3>)"` | filter label that has any of given value (OR)
+`kubectl get <object> --selector="<label> in (<value1>,<value2>,<value3>)"` | filter label that has any of given value (OR) services
+`kubectl expose pods mon-pod` | expose a pod to put a service with an ip and a load balancer (can work with other objects) `kubectl get services` | list current services and their ip addresses

+When we expose something with a service, it has a load balancer with a static address.
+The value of the ip is sent to all other pods as environment variable with the name `{SERVICE_UPPERCASED}_SERVICE_HOST` and the port as `{SERVICE_UPPERCASED}_SERVICE_PORT`